pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

 symbolicated call stack, and we recreate in-memory data structures by replaying an append-only log of metadata records, one for each unique call stack.
-The hydration phase handles invalid records by ignoring (not recreating) the call stack with corrupt metadata, but only that call stack.
-That's definitely an improvement over the previous situation, where corruption in a size header would prevent us from decoding the remainder of the file, and thus make us forget about *all* call stacks stored at file offsets after the corrupt header.
+The hydration phase handles invalid records by ignoring (not recreating) any call stack with corrupt metadata, but only those call stacks.
+That's definitely an improvement over the previous situation, where corruption in a size header would prevent us from decoding the remainder of the file, and thus make us forget about *all* call stacks stored at file offsets after the corruption.

 Of course, losing data should be avoided, so we are careful to `fsync` regularly and recommend reasonable storage configurations.